 Customers can also use quotation marks in the search bar to search for a specific phrase.
 For example, a customer entering "Past tense verbs" into the search bar (including the quotation marks) will only see decks with titles that include the whole phrase "Past tense verbs".

 You can add keywords to your deck from the Details box in your deck editor.
-Keywords are single words or short phrases that act like "tags" for your product and can be separated with a comma or by pressing your Enter key.
+Keywords are single words or short phrases that act like "tags" for your product.

-You should include words that a customer is likely to search for so that your product will be more likely to appear in their search results.
+Format keywords using natural language and punctuation.
+You should include words and phrases that a customer is likely to search for so that your product will be more likely to appear in their search results.
 Examples of good keywords would be the theme of your deck, a specific concept covered in your deck, or the type of activity required to complete your deck.

 You can repeat words or phrases in keywords as needed to show alternative spellings such as: one to one correspondence one-to-one correspondence 1:1 correspondence

 You can separate keywords with spaces or commas.
 Punctuation is not required between keyword phrases.
 Only use punctuation a buyer would use.
 If you try to game the system and add one.to.one one?to?one, etc, you will not phrase match to a search.
 Worse - you may not appear in results at all because you will have lower relevance than a product that does not include the artificial punctuation.

 You can enter a product description from the "About" tab in the Details box.
 The description is seen by potential customers and is a great place to summarize the contents of your deck.
 Descriptions should be concise and relevant with the most important information for the customers listed first, with no typos.
 Portions of the description are indexed and do affect search relevance.
 Superfluous and excessive descriptions may harm your ability to appear in search results.
 Do not include a keyword section in the description.

 When publishing a product, be sure to always choose subject and relevant subtopics.